Diem-TX-Dang/vdW-MBDWan-code/README.md

 	gamma, the parameter in damping function (Eq.
 10): gM = ...
 Example: gM = 1 or gM = 1.31 in this study

 	for polar systems, such as hBN, MoS2: pol = 1.

-        for non-polar systems, such as graphite: pol = 0.
+For non-polar systems, such as graphite: pol = 0.

 	if calculating the binding energy: mono = 1.
 Otherwise: mono = 0